verticaio/hachicorp_vault_operations/k8s_ingress_certmanager_vault_pki/README.md

 ## What we want to achieve

-## Design Consideration

 ## Tools I use for demo purposes:
 [Kind](https://kind.sigs.k8s.io) - tool for running local Kubernetes clusters using Docker container “nodes”.<br/>
 [Cert-Manager](https://cert-manager.io/docs/) -  native Kubernetes certificate management controller<br/>
 [Vault](https://www.vaultproject.io) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API<br/>
 [Docker](https://www.docker.com) - Help developers and development teams build and ship apps<br/>
 [consul-emplate](https://github.com/hashicorp/consul-template) - The daemon consul-template queries a Consul or Vault cluster and updates any number of specified templates on the file system.
-As an added bonus, it can optionally run arbitrary commands when the update process completes
+As an added bonus, it can optionally run arbitrary commands when the update process completes<br/>
+[jq](https://stedolan.github.io/jq/) - is a lightweight and flexible command-line JSON processor

 ### Warning
 There some k8s apis, vault, cert-manager versions may not be supported for your exist environment.Approle role id is not supported as k8s secret in cert-manager issuer api.